 Disclaimer 4

 Policy 4

 Who is this guide for?
 4

 Students who are not eligible for the NHS Learning Support Fund 4

 1. What is the NHS Learning Support Fund?
 5

 Am I eligible to apply?
 6

 Students on paramedic courses 6

 Student loan eligibility 7

 General eligibility requirements 7

 How do I apply for the NHS LSF allowances?
 7

 2. The Training Grant 8

 When can I start to receive the Training Grant?
 8

 Payment 9

 Part-time students 9

-If you leave university or transfer to a course that is not eligible 9
+If you withdraw from your course 9

 3. Additional funding 10

 Specialist subject payments 10

 4. Parental Support (formerly Child Dependants Allowance) 11

 Eligibility 11

-Application and payment 12
+Application and payment 11

-If you leave your course 12

-5. Travel and Dual Accommodation Expenses (TDAE) 13
+5. Travel and Dual Accommodation Expenses (TDAE) 12

 How do I claim reimbursement of TDAE?
+12

+What can I claim?
 13

-What can I claim?
-14

-5. Exceptional Support Fund (ESF) 16
+6. Exceptional Support Fund (ESF) 15

 What is the ESF?
-16
+15

 Who can apply?
 17

 What is not covered under the ESF?
 18

 How much is available?
-19
+15

 When can I apply?
-19

-What evidence will I need to provide?
-19

-Payment 19
+15

-7. Changes to your circumstances 20
+7. Changes to your circumstances 16

-Fraud 21
+Fraud 18

-3. NHS LSF complaints and appeals 23
+8. NHS LSF complaints and appeals 19